On a problem of optimal transport under marginal martingale constraints: Uniqueness of the monotone martingale transport

-It remains to establish Corollary \ref{FamousCoro} which states that if $\mu$ is continuous, then it is concentrated on the graph of two functions.
-We need the following lemma. \begin{lem} Assume that $\Gamma \subseteq \R^2$ is a Borel set such that for each $x\in \R$ we have $|\Gamma_x|\leq 2$.
-Then $S=\proj^x(\Gamma)$ is a Borel set and there exist Borel functions $T_1,T_2:\,S\to \R$ with $T_1\leq T_2$ such that \end{lem} \begin{proof} This is a consequence of \cite[Theorem 18.11]{Ke95}. \end{proof} We can now complete the proof. \begin{proof}[Proof of Corollary \ref{FamousCoro}.]
-Consider the left-curtain coupling $\pi_\lc$ between measures $\mu\leqc\nu$, where $\mu$ is continuous.
-As $\pi_\lc$ is left-monotone there exists a Borel monotonicity set $\Gamma$ as in Definition \ref{defi_monoto}.
-Note that if $\mu(A)=0$, the set $\Gamma\setminus(A\times \R)$ is still a monotonicity set.
+\begin{pf} This is a consequence of \cite{Ke95}, Theorem~18.11. \end{pf} We can now complete the proof. \begin{pf*}{Proof of Corollary~\ref{FamousCoro}} Consider the left-curtain coupling $\pi_\lc$ between measures $\mu \leqc \nu$, where $\mu$ is continuous.
+As $\pi_\lc$ is left-monotone there exists a Borel monotonicity set $\Gamma$ as in Definition~\ref {defi_monoto}.
+Note that if $\mu(A)=0$, the set $\Gamma\setminus (A\times\R)$ is still a monotonicity set.
 This applies in particular to all countable sets since $\mu$ is continuous.

-With the notations of Lemma \ref{AccumulatingBadPoints} let us show that $A=\{x\in\R:\,|\Gamma_x|\geq 3\}$ is countable.
-If not, we can apply this lemma and obtain $x\in\R$ with three points $y^-<y<y^+$ in the set $\Gamma_x$ that can be approximated from the right side.
-In particular there exists $(x',y')\in\Gamma$ with $x'>x$ and $y'\in]y^-,y^+[$, which is the forbidden configuration \eqref{BadConfiguration}.
-Therefore $A$ is countable so that we can assume that $|\Gamma_x|\leq 2$ for every $x$.
-Applying Lemma \ref{Borel_lemma} we obtain the desired assertion. \end{proof} The following lemma permits to obtain uniqueness of the optimal martingale transport plan, provided that the we know that every optimal martingale transport is concentrated on the graphs of two mappings (see Section \ref{sec:general}).
-We can apply it to the martingale transport plans when $\mu$ is continuous and recover the uniqueness of the monotone transport plan in this particular case. \begin{lem} Let $\mu$ and $\nu$ be in convex order and $\mathcal{E}$ a non-trivial convex set of martingale transport plans.
-Assume that every $\pi\in\mathcal{E}$ is concentrated on some $\Gamma^\pi\subset \R^2$ with $|\Gamma^\pi_x|\leq 2$ for every $x\in\R$.
-Then the set $\mathcal{E}$ consists of a single point. \end{lem} \begin{proof} Let $\pi$ and $\pi'$ be elements of $\mathcal{E}$.
-We consider $\bar\pi=\frac{\pi+\pi'}{2}\in\mathcal{E}$ and $\Gamma^{\bar\pi}$, that can be seen as the graph of two functions according to Lemma \ref{Borel_lemma}.
-The measures $\pi$ and $\pi'$ are also concentrated on $\Gamma^{\bar \pi}$.
-For two disintegrations $(\pi_x)_{x\in\R}$ and $(\pi'_x)_{x\in\R}$ with respect to $\mu$, we know that $\mu$-almost surely $\pi_x$ and $\pi'_x$ are probability measures concentrated on $\Gamma^{\bar \pi}_x$ and with the same barycenter, namely $x$. it follows $\pi'_x=\pi_x$, $\mu$-almost surely so that $\pi'=\pi$. \end{proof}
+With the notation of Lemma~\ref{AccumulatingBadPoints} let us show that $A=\{x\in\R\dvtx |\Gamma_x|\geq3\}$ is countable.
+If not, we can apply this lemma and obtain $x\in\R$ with three points $y^-<y<y^+$ in the set $\Gamma_x$ that can be approximated from the right-hand side.
+In particular, there exists $(x',y')\in\Gamma$ with $x'>x$ and $y'\in\,]y^-,y^+[$, which is the forbidden configuration \eqref{BadConfiguration}.
+Therefore, $A$ is countable so that we can assume that $|\Gamma_x|\leq 2$ for every $x$.
+Applying Lemma~\ref{Borel_lemma}, we obtain the desired assertion. \end{pf*} The following lemma permits to obtain uniqueness of the optimal martingale transport plan, provided that we know that every optimal martingale transport is concentrated on the graphs of two mappings (see Section~\ref{sec:general}).
+We can apply it to the martingale transport plans when $\mu$ is continuous and recover the uniqueness of the monotone transport plan in this particular case.